Green Party of Vancouver

+History

 Prior to 2014

 Roslyn Cassels was the first elected Green in Canada and was elected to the Vancouver Park Board in the 1999 Vancouver municipal election.
-In 2002, Andrea Reimer was elected to the Vancouver School Board as a Trustee, and in 2008 Stuart Mackinnon was elected a Park Board Commissioner.
+In 2002, Andrea Reimer was elected to the Vancouver School Board as a trustee, and in 2008 Stuart Mackinnon was elected as a park board commissioner.
 Adriane Carr was elected in 2011 as the first Green city councillor.

 2014 municipal election

 The Green Party of Vancouver nominated seven candidates for the 2014 Vancouver municipal election, held on 15 November 2014.
 Adriane Carr received the most votes of any council candidate.

-School board candidate Janet Fraser and Park Board candidates Michael Wiebe and Stuart Mackinnon were also elected.
+School board candidate Janet Fraser and park board candidates Michael Wiebe and Stuart Mackinnon were also elected.

 2017 municipal by-election

-The 2017 Vancouver municipal by-election was called to replace a single vacant council seat, due to Geoff Meggs' departure to take on the role of Premier John Horgan's chief of staff.
+The 2017 Vancouver municipal by-election was called to replace a single vacant council seat, due to Geoff Meggs' departure to take on the role of premier John Horgan's chief of staff.
 The by-election was also meant to elect a new board of school trustees, who had been dismissed by provincial education minister Mike Bernier after failing to pass a balanced budget and allegations of workplace harassment arose.

 The Green Party of Vancouver ran Pete Fry for council and Janet Fraser, Estrellita Gonzalez and Judy Zaichkowsky for school board.
 All three school trustee candidates were elected, finishing in the top three spots.
 Non-Partisan Association candidate Hector Bremner was elected to council, and Fry finished a close third behind anti-poverty activist Jean Swanson.